klange77/espa-surface-water-extent/dswe/algorithm-description.md

     Multiple mask reasons can apply for each pixel in the mask band.
 For example, a pixel masked for cloud shadow, percent slope, and hillshade will have a value of 25 (2^0 + 2^3 + 2^4 = 1 + 8 + 16 = 25).

+    The 3 optional intermediate bands are:

+    diagnostic band - shows the results of the initial tests before recoding percent slope band - built from DEM; used for percent slope filtering hillshade band - built from DEM; used for hilshade filtering

 ==============================================================================
 Algorithm Description - Inputs: